pongasoft/emscripten-glfw/docs/Usage.md

 | Release           | js: 135433, wasm: 8448, total: 143881  | js: 81285, wasm: 80506, total: 161791    | 1.12x |
 | Release (minimal) | -                                      | js: 79402, wasm: 71195, total: 150197    | 1.04x |

-* From these numbers, and for obvious reasons, there is more wasm code than javascript code in this implementation (which is a good thing).
+* From these numbers, and for obvious reasons, there is more wasm code than JavaScript code in this implementation (which is a good thing).
 * Although the size is pretty terrible in `Debug` mode (almost a 19x size increase), in `Release` mode it is actually only a 12% increase which shows that wasm optimizes quite well :)